abocha/vocab-tool/docs/03-csv-pack-spec.md

 - Unknown columns must be ignored by readers.
 - `answers` supports multi-blank with grouped pipes when needed (see Builders).

-*Matching remains one pair per row; legacy set-per-row stays deprecated.*
+*Matching remains one pair per row; legacy set-per-row is no longer accepted.*

 ### 2) Matching